pietgeursen/bamboo-rs/bamboo-wasm/README.md

 # bamboo-wasm

+** Note this readme does not reflect the state of the code.
+The code is nowhere near having all this working **

+** All that "works" at the moment is that you can publish a message **

 > [bamboo](https://github.com/AljoschaMeyer/bamboo) compiled to wasm from [rust](https://github.com/pietgeursen/bamboo-rs)

 The goal of this module is to allow you to `publish` new entries or `add` valid exisiting entries to a bamboo `Log`.